harshits2003/TuberculosisDetection/README.md

 # Tuberculosis Detection Using Chest X-Ray Images

-This project uses deep learning to detect tuberculosis in chest X-ray images.
+This repository contains a machine learning project designed to detect Tuberculosis (TB) using medical imaging data from the Kaggle dataset.
+The goal is to build a robust and accurate predictive model to assist in early detection of Tuberculosis.

 ## Folder Structure
 - `data_raw/`: Raw dataset from Kaggle.